DevVivan/odin-project/javascript.md

 #### Array.prototype.every()

-The `some()` method is used to check whether any element in an array passes a provided function.
+The `every()` method is used to check whether any element in an array passes a provided function.
 Essentially, it tests whether at least one element in the array passes the test implemented as provided by the callback function.

 ```javascript
 const isBelowThreshold = (currentValue) => currentValue < 40;